alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Lower case in subsequent mentions that do not use the full term: the register.

 ### adviser

 For example, special adviser.
 Not advisor, but advisory is the correct adjective.

 ### ages

-Do not use hyphens in ages unless to avoid confusion, although it’s always best to write in a way that avoids ambiguity.
-For example, ‘a class of 15 16-year-old students took the A level course’ can be written as ‘15 students aged 16 took the A level course’.
-Use ‘aged 4 to 16 years’, not ‘4-16 years’.
+Do not use hyphens in ages unless to avoid confusion, although it's always best to write in a way that avoids ambiguity.
+For example, 'a class of 15 16-year-old students took the A level course' can be written as '15 students aged 16 took the A level course'.
+Use 'aged 4 to 16 years', not '4-16 years'.

-Avoid using ‘the over 50s’ or ‘under-18s’.
-Instead, make it clear who’s included: ‘aged 50 years and over’ and ‘aged 17 and under’.
+Avoid using 'the over 50s' or 'under-18s'.
+Instead, make it clear who's included: 'aged 50 years and over' and 'aged 17 and under'.

 ### agile